wbrickner/const_cge/README.md

 pipeline-aware reordering, SIMD vectorization, register + stack size minimization, and more.

 The generated rust code:
-- will never allocate, panic, or rely on `std` constructs
+- will never allocate, panic, loop, or rely on `std` constructs
+- has perfect determinism
 - has input and output dimensions which are statically declared
 - has internal data dependencies that are statically analyzable
 - utilizes an exactly minimal recurrent state array, or none at all (only pay for what you use)